 There are three IUI treatment options:

 1. Natural Cycle Insemination – This option does not involve any medication and follows the woman’s natural menstrual cycle.
 It may be used for couples who are unable to have natural intercourse.
-It is not a successful method for women whose partners have poor sperm quality.
+It is not a recommended method for women whose partners have poor sperm quality.

 2. Clomiphene Citrate Ovulation Induction – This option involves the use of medication to stimulate the ovaries and cause or regulate ovulation.
 This medication in combination with IUI has been shown to increase pregnancy rates in comparison to natural cycle insemination.

-3. FSH Ovulation Induction – Ovarian stimulation is stronger with this option and has been shown to increase pregnancy rates over natural cycle IUI and clomiphene citrate IUI.
+3. FSH Ovulation Induction – Ovarian stimulation is stronger with this option and has been shown to increase pregnancy rates over a natural cycle and clomiphene citrate insemination cycles.
 Regular monitoring is required to minimise complications relating to overstimulation.

 The technique of sperm preparation or “washing” involves separation of the seminal plasma from the spermatozoa and concentration of the more morphologically normal and motile sperm for insemination.
 This is carried out by our scientists at CFC.